shri30yans/Consoles_India_DiscordBot/readme.md

 3. Fill in the bot credentials in the .env file.

 ## Twitter Setup
-1. Apply for a Twiiter Developer account from the [Twitter developer site](https://developer.twitter.com/)
+1. Apply for a Twitter Developer account from the [Twitter developer site](https://developer.twitter.com/)
 2. Create a new app and register it from the [Twitter apps page](https://developer.twitter.com/en/portal/projects-and-apps)
 3. Once a new app is created the Consumer key and Consumer Secret is opened up.
 Add these to the .env file.
 4. Go back to the apps page and click on the "Keys and tokens" menu.
 Here the access token and access token secret can be seen.
 Add this to the .env file as well.